Correctness and completeness of logic programs: Related work

-\citeN{DBLP:journals/jlp/Stark98} presented an elegant method of reasoning about a broad class of properties of programs with negation, executed under LDNF-resolutions.
+\citeN{Stark98-short} presented an elegant method of reasoning about a broad class of properties of programs with negation, executed under LDNF-resolutions.
 A tool to verify proofs mechanically was provided.
 The approach involves a rather complicated induction scheme, so it seems impossible to apply the method informally by programmers.

-In \cite{Deville} correctness and completeness of a program follows from construction.
+\citeN{Deville} introduces a systematic approach to constructing programs.
+Correctness and completeness of a program follows from construction.
 No direct sufficient criteria, applicable to arbitrary programs, are given.
-The underlying semantics of programs is that of SLDNF-resolution, hence not declarative.
+The underlying semantics of Prolog programs is that of LDNF-resolution.
+Note that the last two approaches are based on operational semantics, and depend on the order of literals in clauses.
+So they are not declarative.

-\citeN{Deransart.Maluszynski93} present criteria for program completeness, in a sophisticated framework of relating logic programming and attribute grammars.
+\citeN{Deransart.Maluszynski93} present criteria for definite program completeness, in a sophisticated framework of relating logic programming and attribute grammars.
 We present, as Th.\,\ref{th:completeness:recu}, their sufficient (and complete) criterion for completeness in a simplified setting and with a short direct proof.

 The method introduced here (Th.\,\ref{th:completeness} with Prop.\,\ref{prop:semi-compl}) is a simplification of that from \cite{DBLP:journals/tplp/DrabentM05}.
 Due to a restriction to specifications over Herbrand domains, we could deal here with $ground(P)$ and covered ground atoms, instead of a theory ONLY-IF$(P)$ and its truth in an interpretation, as in the former work.
 Another difference is employing here a new notion of semi-completeness.
-Also, the former work uses a slightly different notion of completeness (cf.\ a remark in Sect.\,\ref{sec:corr+compl}), and provides a generalization for programs with negation.
+Also, the former work uses a slightly different notion of completeness (cf.\ a remark in Sect.\,\ref{sec:corr+compl}), and provides a generalization for programs with negation, with a declarative semantics of \cite{Kunen87}.